-Our girl is a notorious for not adhering to standard bed laying etiquette.
-A World-Class bed retard.....
+Our girl is notorious for not adhering to standard bed laying etiquette.
+She's just on another level....

 THE MEYERWITZ STORIES

 Are there any limits to last names?
 Do people just make them up?
 Are there any rules?

 It seems like there is just an endless abyss of last names and variations.
 I mean that goes for names in general, both first and last, it’s just limitless.
 Thormaggedon Von Batman, that's my name.

 Best Picture 2017

 I have no problem admitting that I am quick with the teary eye.